A Power Company Worker Invented a Light Bulb That Stays On When the Power Goes Out — And Uses Almost $0 In Electricity

 ··11 hours ago

-Greg T.Where did you order from?
+Greg T.Where did you get them?
 Sending this to my wife right now.

 ··9 hours ago